Akr4ta/akp/README.md

 # akp
-wrapper for pacman, yay and flatpak
+A package manager wrapper for pacman, yay and flatpak